nmhappu/laluzgarage/README.md

-# GearBox Workshop Manager - Mobile Instructions
+# Laluz Garage - Mobile Instructions

 This project is now configured for native Android development using **Capacitor**.